15 best things to do in Dubrovnik

 View of the Dominican Monastery and church from the walls of the city of Dubrovnik in Croatia © Shutterstock

-The best of Lokrum’s rocky beaches are beyond the monastery on the island’s southeast side.
-Here you’ll find a small salt lake named the Dead Sea (Mrtvo more) just inland, and a naturist beach at the island’s southern tip.
+Past the monastery, on the island’s southeast coast, you’ll find rocky swimming spots, a small salt lake called the Dead Sea (Mrtvo more), and a discreet naturist beach at the far southern tip.
+There are no cars, no overnight stays, and no crowds if you go early.

 island-lokrum-dubrovnik-croatia-shutterstock_151602134